kerlannXmr/EasyMonerod/README.md

 ## 📞 Support

 For any questions or assistance :
-- Emai : kerlann.xmr@ud.me
+- Email : kerlann.xmr@ud.me
 - Consult the [Documentation](https://tinyurl.com/kerlann)

 <div align="center">

 ---
-🙏 <b>Make donnation with 'cake wallet' to : ' kerlann.xmr '</b>
+🙏 <b>Make donnation with 'cake wallet' to : ' kerlann.xmr '</b>🙏
 ---
 Made with ❤️ by [KerlannXmr](https://github.com/kerlannXmr)